 Rhododendron nivale ssp. australe 'Kang Wu'

 A low (<1m), erect and compact, evergreen shrub.
 Apparently hardy.
 Yuong shoots covered by dark, short-stipitate, scales.
-Leaves green, shiny, aromatic, ovate to elliptic, to 9 mm.
-Apex acute to acute-obtuse, with mucro.
+Petiole with dark/light coloured, mixed scales, c.
+2 mm.
+Leaf blade ovate to elliptic, to 9 mm, aromatic.
+Apex acute to acute-obtuse, with tiny mucro.
 Leaf base rounded cuneate.
-Leaf upper side with overlapping or touching, ligth scales, 210-260 micrs.
-Leaf lower side with partly overlapping or touching scales, some light coloured (the majority), some dark brown, 140-180 micrs.
-Ligth: dark scales = c.
+Leaf upper side shiny, green, with overlapping or touching, ligth coloured scales, 210-260 micrs.
+Leaf lower side fawn, with partly overlapping or touching scales, some light coloured (the majority), some dark brown, 140-180 micrs. in diam.
+Light : dark scales = c.
 3:1.
-Petiole 2mm, with dark/ligth coloured scales mixed scales.
 Bud scales (vegetative) densely lepidote with ligth scales.
-Inflorescense with (1) 2 – (3?), from terminal buds.
+Inflorescence with (1) 2 – (3?), from terminal buds.
 Pedicel 1-3 mm, scaly.
 Calyx with 5 lingulate, densely lepidote, ciliate lobes, c.
 3mm.
 Corolla widely funnel-shaped to saucer shaped, with 5 lobes, with scarce external scales, with hairy throat, purple.
 Corolla lobes ovate.
 Ovary c.
-2 mm, conical, lepidote, with fine basal hairs, with 5 locules.
-Stamens c.
-10, purple, proximally pubescent.
+2 mm, conical, lepidote, with fine basal hairs, with 5 loculi.
+Stamens (9)10 (11), purple, proximally pubescent.
 Style red-purple, glabrous, straight, to 5 mm, with swollen, bullate stigma.
 Capsule ovoid, lepidote, to 4.5 mm.
 Seeds with tiny floating sacs and narrow wings, 650 – 830 micrs..
 Locality of origin (FB15-2019): Kang Wu, Muli County, Sichuan, China, at 3560 m.
 Occurrence: SW Sichuan, C and NW Yunnan, China at 3100-4500 m according to Flora of China.
+Remarks:In the literature (for instance the Key for Lapponica in FoC) Rh. nivale with ssp is commonly described to be mucronate (“apex usually not mucronate”).
+However, the photo of the holotype of the australe subspecies in the RBGE herbarium (No. 25707, Forrest 1924) shows mucronate leaves on the sample in the upper, left corner.
+The occurrence of mucronate leaves in FB15-2019 has therefore not been considered an obstacle for a determination to Rh. nivale ssp. australe.
+Ssp. australe is known for its acute leaves and ciliate calyx lobes.